MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Frequently Asked Questions

 - Why is the Start address not shown?
     - Check whether the custom fields *lat*, *lon*, *geoadress* are set.
 Use the WordPress-Plugin https://www.advancedcustomfields.com/ for that. **Important:** The server-setting *allow_url_fopen* has to be *ON* or *'1'* for that!
-The plugin give you a message instead of the Adress if you are logged in as Admin.
+The plugin give you a message instead of the Start Address if you are logged in as Admin.

 # Translation, i18n
 ## Frontend